 By definition, a DecisionRule element that has no inputEntrys is always applicable.
-Otherwise, an instance of DecisionRule is said to be applicable if and only if, all of the DecisionTable's inputExpression values satisfy their corresponding inputEntry.
+Otherwise, an instance of DecisionRule is said to be applicable if and only if, at least one of the rule's inputEntrys match their corresponding inputExpression value.
+The inputEntrys are matched in arbitrary order.